 Juvenile skier missing in Shasta Lake; Red Bluff man accused of drunken boating

-A young water skier disappeared beneath Shasta lake Monday after allegedly being hit by a boater from Red Bluff, who was arrested on suspicion of drunken boating.
-The Shasta County Sheriff's Office Boating Safety Unit was called to the Digger Bay Marina, about a mile east of Shasta Dam about 8 p.m.
-Monday, according to a press release from the Sheriff's Office.
+A 12-year-old water skier disappeared beneath Shasta lake Monday after allegedly being hit by a boat driven by a 16-year old.
+The adult in charge of the boat was arrested on suspicion of drunken boating.

 Add your comments below